Rooted (film): Production

 Buzo was approached to make the film by Alan Burke.
 "He approached me to do this for what I felt were all the right reasons," said Buzo.
 "I thought he would do it with style and flair, rather than being pedestrian and naturalistic.
 But I didn't breathe my sigh of relief with Rooted until I saw the final version."

 The film was set in Manly in the mid-sixties.
 According to Buzo, "I've been told Rooted hasn't dated, but with a telemovie it has got to have a more definite time and place."

 Buzo said making a telemovie was tough.
 "It is so silent, it is like swimming underwater.
 When I saw the rough cut I was a bit shocked because the film medium seems unsubstantial compared to the stage...
 I think the stage is more malleable; if something doesn't work you can change it immediately.
 If something doesn't work on television you just can't go back and change it."

 Buzo was happy with the end product.
-"If all television could turn out like this I would be very happy because if it bad been done badly it would nave reflected on the play.
-If it is good, it's like having something embalmed, like having St Rooted."
+"If all television could turn out like this I would be very happy because if it bad been done badly it would have reflected on the play.
+If it is good, it's like having something embalmed, like having 'St Rooted'."

 The film remained stylised.
 "I hate the naturalism of all these mini-series," said Buzo.
 "It is so boring.
 I prefer things to be like Rooted, more quirky, like a black comedy."

+Reception

+The Age's Jason Romney calls it "a peculiar mix of domestic drama, black comedy and social satire" and says "Although too long, Rooted is nonetheless a merciless examination of the social centrifuge that can send a man to the "outer"."